grafana/agent/docs/api.md

 Update Config will update or add a new configuration by name.
 If a configuration with the same name already exists, it will be completely overwritten.

+URL-encoded names will be stored in decoded form. e.g., `hello%2Fworld` will represent the config named `hello/world`.

 The request body passed to this endpoint must match the format of [prometheus_instance_config](./configuration-reference.md#prometheus_instance_config)